eabeam/EC137.S21/R_preclass.md

 2. We're going to replicate a graph and think about the various measures of inequality with the power of R. Download this template and work through it [09-02-preclass.Rmd](09-02-preclass.Rmd)

-   ​	You can find the html version here as well: [09-02-preclass.html](09-02-preclass.html)
+   ​	You can find the html version here as well: [09-02-preclass.html.](09-02-preclass.html)

+   ​	*Note that you will need to download a `.xlsx`* file from DART.
+This should be straightforward :crossed_fingers:.
+In the event that it isn't, you can download the one I used [here](dart-table_gini_1617151774650.xlsx) as a last resort.

 3. Once you've finished, knit and upload to Blackboard.